rralDev/LaTeXiS_Tools/README.md

 ---

+## Package management model

+LaTeXiS enforces a **single-source-of-truth preamble model**.

+- All LaTeX packages (`\usepackage{...}`) are automatically inserted into **config.tex**.
+- `main.tex` remains minimal and structural (documentclass, inputs, document flow).
+- This avoids duplicated packages, keeps large projects readable, and simplifies maintenance.

+If `config.tex` does not exist, LaTeXiS falls back to inserting packages into `main.tex`.

+---

 ## Main commands

 ### Gestionar referencias

 Insert and manage references easily by DOI or Title.
 LaTeXiS fetches metadata and updates your bibliography automatically.

+Bibliography setup is split intentionally:
+- Packages and bibliography resources are configured in `config.tex`.
+- `\printbibliography` is inserted into `main.tex` before `\end{document}` when needed.

 **Insert reference by DOI example:**
 ```